 Q. How much will this new Refiner Oil Filter cost me?

 A. The new Refiner Oil Filter kit comes complete with all hose, brass fittings, and detailed installation instructions.
-The cost is approximately what four to five oil and filter spin-on changes would cost.
+The cost pays for itself as you drive and avoid all those frequent oil changes and filter spin-on changes would cost.
 If you are a do-it-yourself person or have any mechanical knowledge, you can install the Oil Refiner yourself, or you can have it installed by a mechanic or even a friend.
 We recommend starting with clean oil but the Refiner will clean the dirty oil in two or three cartridge changes.

 Q. Is the Refiner Oil Filter easy to install?

 A. Yes.
 The basic essentials are a feed source, an oil return point, and a mounting location.

 Q. Is this a proven product?